Falling oil prices put Iran over U.S. sanctions barrel

 Also in play is a proposed U.S. ban on insurance to oil cargoes, except for those countries that have received exemptions allowing them to continue a lower level of imports.

-Menendez said "one or two" new measures may be added, but said he favored quickly moving the existing bill.
+Menendez said "one or two" new measures may be added, but said he favoured quickly moving the existing bill.

 "While there's things I'd like to see, I'd be happy to impress upon the Iranians that we're going to continue to ratchet up the consequences," Menendez said.